-Best time to see these Shivalingas is from October to March when there is less water in River Shalmala.
+Best time to see these Shivalingas is from October to March when there is less water in the River Shalmala.
 During the monsoon, most of these Shivalingas are submerged in the monsoon-fed river.

 The public transport does not take you to the spot.
 So we hired a cab to visit the place.
 The surroundings are lush green.
 One can enjoy walking around and can explore birding, flora & fauna.

-There is a shop that caters to basic needs of visitors like drinking water, snacks or munchings.
+There is a shop that caters to the basic needs of visitors like drinking water, snacks or munchings.

 Cursory google search did not reveal anything new that has not been heard about the place.
 High time the Government and/or its arms like ASI carries out/encourages research up and down-stream the river to discover more of this valuable heritage.
 For example, there is no exact number of Shivalingas found in this river bed.

 Nearby there is a cable-stayed bridge leading to the village across the river.
 Go on a walk on the cable bridge to get a top view of the river and a better view of the landscape.